poolice-app/poolice-app.github.io/index.md

 Having access to your mobile device’s camera and gallery features permits us to provide you with a smooth and efficient experience.
 Specifically, granting access to the above features allows the application to:

-1. Take a picture of your stool, classify it and alert you of your risk of colorectal cancer.
+1. Take a photo of your stool, classify it and alert you if there is blood in your stool.
-2. Save the picture to your mobile device’s gallery.
+2. Save the photo to your mobile device’s gallery.

 DISCLOSURE OF YOUR INFORMATION